AbdulRahmanAlHamali/flutter_typeahead/README.md

 - `SuggestionsController` now holds the full state of the suggestions box, meaning suggestions, loading and error state.
 It will also send notifications when state changes occur.
 - `SuggestionsController` now offers streams for when a suggestion is selected.
 - `SuggestionsBox` should now automatically resize in all situations.
 Manual resize calls are no longer required.
+- `TypeAheadFormField` has been removed.
+You can use the `builder` property to build your own `TextFormField`.
 - Various parameters have been renamed to be shorter and more concise.
 Notable changes include:
   - `suggestionsBoxController` -> `suggestionsController`
   - `layoutArchitecture` -> `listBuilder`